 In January 2022, the Company awarded 4,400 shares of common stock to the executive officers of the Company as part of their compensation agreements for 2022.
 These shares vest monthly over a twelve-month period and are subject to the executive officers continuing to provide service under their compensation agreements.
-During the three months ended July 31, 2022, and 2021, the Company recorded a non-cash compensation expense in the amount of \$2,750 and \$0, respectively.
-There were 1,833 and zero unvested shares as of July 31, 2022, and 2021, respectively.
+During the three months ended October 31, 2022, and 2021, the Company recorded a non-cash compensation expense in the amount of \$3,917 and \$0, respectively, and \$6,667 and \$0 for the six months ended October 31, 2022, and 2021, respectively.
+There were 267 and zero unvested shares as of October 31, 2022, and 2021, respectively.
+Two of the executive officers terminated their services in October 2022 and pursuant to their separation agreements the shares were fully vested.

-During the three months ended July 31, 2022, three non-employee members of the Board were issued 1,002 shares of common stock pursuant to their DLAs in respect of their service during that year.
+During the six months ended October 31, 2022, three non-employee members of the Board were issued 1,002 shares of common stock pursuant to their DLAs in respect of their service during that year.
 The shares were fully vested upon issuance.
-The Company recorded a non-cash expense of \$2,278 and \$0 for the three months ended July 31, 2022, and 2021, respectively.
-There were zero unvested shares remaining related to such DLAs as of July 31, 2022, and 2021, respectively.
+The Company recorded a non-cash expense of \$0 and \$0 for the three months ended October 31, 2022, and 2021, respectively, and \$2,278 for the six months ended October 31, 2022, and 2021, respectively.
+There were zero unvested shares remaining related to such DLAs as of October 31, 2022, and 2021, respectively.